bareos/bareos/docs/manuals/source/Configuration/Director.rst

             File = /
          }

-   -  Any file-list item preceded by a less-than sign (<) will be taken to be a file.
+   -  Any file item preceded by a less-than sign (``<``) will be taken to be a file.
 This file will be read on the Director’s machine (see below for doing it on the Client machine) at the time the Job starts, and the data will be assumed to be a list of directories or files, one per line, to be included.
 The names should start in column 1 and should not be quoted even if they contain spaces.
 This feature allows you to modify the external file and change what will be saved without stopping and restarting Bareos as would be necessary if using the @ modifier noted above.
 For example:

       .. code-block:: bareosconfig